 Hormonal changes from menopause

 Cancer treatments can impact your appetite, and even change the types of foods you crave.
-Gradual weight gain can happen as a result, especially if you start eating more carbohydrates, sweets, and processed foods.
+Gradual weight gain can happen as a result, especially if you start eating more refined carbohydrates, sweets, and processed foods.

 Other undiagnosed health conditions

 Increased stress may also lead to weight gain.